Hacker0x01/docs.hackerone.com/docs/hackers/hacker-start-up-guide.md

 Option | Detail
 ------ | -------
 Profile | Add a picture to your profile, change your username, add a website, your location, and a personal blurb about yourself.
-Authentication | HackerOne support two-factor authentication for hackers.
+Authentication | Set up two-factor authentication for your account.
 Email | Change your email associated with your account.
 You must provide your password in order to change your email.
 Password | Change your password.
 Skill Set | Specify your skill set.